Omni-guides/Tuxborn/README.md

 Browse to where you downloaded and extracted the Tuxborn.wabbajack file, select it, and click OK.

-Enter the details for where you want to store the Modlist Installation and Downloads directories, do not select a directory in Downloads, Program Files or on the Desktop - use something like C:\Games\Tuxborn instead.
+Enter the details for where you want to store the Modlist Installation and Downloads directories - do not select a directory in Downloads, Program Files or on the Desktop - use something like C:\Games\Tuxborn instead.

 Click the Cog icon in the top-right of Wabbajack, then 'login' next to the Nexus Mods button and enter your Nexusmods account details.